Datasets

 Chinalawinfo is a subscription database providing Chinese legal information and materials translated into English.
 The service has been developed by the Legal Information Center at the Peking University Law School.
 Parts of the website can be accessed freely including Basic Laws which are laws adopted by the National People's Congress and its Standing Committee prior to January 1, 2006.
 An outline of the Chinese legal system, white papers and legal news stories are also made freely available.

-EIF Implementation Database
+EIF Compliance Database

-Database of studies of implementation of EU legislation, produced and managed by Dimiter Toshkov of Leiden University with the support of the Institute for European Integration Research at the Austrian Academy of Sciences.
+Compilation of studies focusing on the implementation of EU legislation, based at the University of Vienna's Centre for European Integration.
 The database brings together quantitative academic research concerning the implementation of directives and compliance with EU law.

 Supreme Court Database

-The Supreme Court Database provides data and analysis on Supreme Court cases from 1953 to 2008.
+The Supreme Court Database provides data and analysis on US Supreme Court cases from 1791 to 2024.
 The Database was created by Harold Spaeth who is Research Professor of Law at Michigan State University College of Law and Emeritus Professor of Political Science at Michigan State and is hosted by the Center for Empirical Research in the Law School at Washington University in St. Louis.
-The original aim of the Database, which was created in the late 1980ãs, was to "include and classify every single vote by a Supreme Court justice in all argued cases over a five-decade period".
+The original aim of the database, which was created in the late 1980s, was to "include and classify every single vote by a Supreme Court justice in all argued cases over a five-decade period".

 International Humanitarian Law Databases